Professor Leonie Callaway MBBS (Hons I) FRACP PhD GCLead GAICD

 Auchenflower QLD 4066

 |BUSINESS PHONE NUMBER

 Located on The Wesley Hospital Campus

 Professor Leonie Callaway is a General and Obstetric Physician.
 She has internationally regarded expertise in the areas of diabetes, hypertension and metabolism before, during and after pregnancy.
-She is the lead author on the national guidelines for the management of type 1 and type 2 diabetes in pregnancy currently under development.
-She is an author on the current national guidelines for the diagnosis of gestational diabetes.
-She was President, and then Chair of the Board of the Australasian Diabetes in Pregnancy Society.
-She was the lead clinician for the State-wide Clinical Guidelines on obesity in pregnancy, and has contributed to guidelines about hypertension in pregnancy and prevention and treatment of clotting disorders in pregnancy.
-She has extensive experience in providing complex preconception care, and provides expert clinical management of the most high risk pregnancies.
-Professor Callaway has recently been elected as Co-Chair of the Queensland Maternal and Perinatal Quality Council, recognizing her commitment to outstanding clinical care.
+She is the senior author on the recently published national guidelines for the management of type 1 and type 2 diabetes in pregnancy, and an author on the current national guidelines for the diagnosis of gestational diabetes.
+She was President, and then Chair of the Board of the Australasian Diabetes in Pregnancy Society (2014-2018).
+She has had wide-ranging contributions to clinical guidelines regarding obesity in pregnancy, hypertensive disorders of pregnancy and clotting disorders in pregnancy.
+She has extensive experience in providing complex preconception care and expert clinical management for high risk pregnancies.
+Professor Callaway is the current Co-Chair of the Queensland Maternal and Perinatal Quality Council, recognizing her clinical experience and commitment to excellent clinical care.

-She has a particular clinical interest in trauma informed care, and the role of trauma in the development of physical symptoms and struggles with weight.
-Many of her national and international clinical invited lectures have delved into this intersection between emotional wellbeing, major life events, adverse childhood experiences, lifestyle factors and illness.
+As a general physician, Professor Callaway has an interest in diagnostic dilemmas and management of complex medical issues.
+She has an interest in the role that adverse childhood experiences, life course and mental health issues play in the development of physical symptoms and physical illness.
+Her approach to clinical care is weight neutral, with an interest in the principles of intuitive eating, joyful movement and self-compassion.
+Many of her national and international clinical invited lectures and ongoing research have delved into this intersection between emotional wellbeing, major life events, adverse childhood experiences, lifestyle factors and illness.